coveo/source.coveo.com/_posts/2019-10-18-wsl-from-dockerfile.md

 1. Build the Docker image from the Dockerfile.
 2. Run the newly created image in a container.
-3. Export the container filesystem using 'docker export' command.
+3. Export the container filesystem using the 'docker export' command.
-4. Import the filesystem in WSL using 'wsl --import' command.
+4. Import the filesystem in WSL using the 'wsl --import' command.

 ```
 docker build --file $containerName.dockerfile --tag $imageTag .